Support the Texas Sovereignty Act, HB 796, HB 898, & SB 80

 Members of the Texas Legislature are seeking to enact one of the strongest and most comprehensive nullification bills in the country.

 House Bill No. 796 (HB 796) is sponsored by Representative Cecil Bell (R-Magnolia), House Bill No. 898 (HB 898) is sponsored by Representative David Spiller (R-Jacksboro), and Senate Bill No. 80 (SB 80) is sponsored by Senator Bob Hall (R-Edgewood).
 If enacted, these bills would create a robust and comprehensive process for nullifying all unconstitutional federal laws and policies.
+On April 2, the House State Affairs Committee passed HB 796.

 The bills’ preface clearly and correctly explains the proper constitutional balance of power between the federal government and the states, and it notes Article VI which requires officials “at all levels and in all branches of government” to adhere to the Constitution.